 Set Realistic Expectations – It’s OK to Say ‘No’

 While teachers are amazing multitaskers, we are also mere humans.
 People will understand if you do not have time to take on another after-school activity, implement another classroom initiative, or mentor another student teacher.
 Instead of taking on an overload of work, suggest a colleague who might be happy to improve their experience or impress their supervisor.

 Choose One Activity For Yourself A Week

 Choosing an activity just for you one day a week can help you disconnect from work stresses.
-Taking up yoga, meeting a friend for coffee, or taking a walk through the neighborhood are all simple ways to decompress from your busy week.
+Taking up yoga, calling a friend just to chat, or taking a walk through the neighborhood are all simple ways to decompress from your busy week.

 Take Care of your Physical Well-being

 Studies have shown a close link between your physical and mental health.
-There are many articles on the internet providing tips and advice on nourishing your physical well-being.
 Some of the crucial things to take care of include:

 - Getting enough sleep.
 Adults in the 18–65 age bracket need between 7 and 9 hours of sleep a night.
 A good night’s sleep can boost productivity during the daylight hours so that you’ll be working smarter, not harder.

 - Eat a balanced diet.
 Eating a balanced diet provides your body (including your brain) with the nutrients it needs to function properly.
 Don’t forget to drink plenty of water!

 - Be active.
 Exercise produces endorphins, which send a boost of positivity to your brain.
 Research suggests that 30 minutes of moderate to intense physical activity most days of the week can lead to an increase in mental functioning, including an increase in memory and learning ability.
 If you’re short on time or motivation, break your 30 minutes into 10- or 15-minute intervals.